 Moray Council consists of elected members from different political parties and Independent councillors.
-An Administration (like the government in parliament) is formed from the group(s) with the largest number of seats.
+The group with the majority of seats may form the Administration.

 Two members sit as the Convener and Leader who head the Council.

 Moray Council has a Constitution which sets out how the Council operates and how decisions are made.
 Councillors are responsible for the major decisions taken by the Council including budget setting, approving key policies and ensuring that services are delivered in line with the priorities of the council and central government direction in order to improve the quality of life in the area and provide vital services.